 - Sugary Drinks, Caffeinated Drinks or Carbonated Beverages can cause complications and side effects.

-- Patients must get enough liquids and protein.
+- Patients must get enough liquids to prevent dehydration.
 It’s important to both calculate and record your intake daily.

 - If urine is dark in color or your mouth is dry, you are not consuming enough liquids.